 In order to assist undergraduates entitled to student support the College provides, through a scheme operated in common with the University and other Colleges (the Cambridge Bursary Scheme), bursary support for those of limited financial means.
-(For the academic year 2021-22, the number of awards made was 69, out of a Home/EU undergraduate population of 298; 44 of the awards were at the maximum value of £3,500; and the average value of the awards was $\pounds$ 3,031.)
+(For the academic year 2022-23, the number of awards made was 76, out of a Home/EU undergraduate population of 30 I; 35 of the awards were at the maximum value of £3,500; and the average value of the awards was £2,643.)
 The scheme is approved by the Office of Fair Access and provides benefits at a substantially higher level than the minimum OFFA requirement.
 Supplementing the Cambridge Bursary Scheme, the College is committed to raising funds to award an enhanced bursary to every undergraduate eligible for the scheme's maximum £3,500 award.
-During 2021-22 the College was able to support 40 undergraduate students through this enhanced bursary scheme and a further 25 second and third year undergraduates were assisted through the 'top-up' bursary trial scheme.
+During 2022-23 the College was able to support 32 undergraduate students through this enhanced bursary scheme and a further 12 third year undergraduates were assisted through the 'top-up' bursary trial scheme.
+In response to the growing cost of living the College offered an uplift bursary to 71 students at an average payment of £350 per student.